Junlin-TAN/Schwarzschild-BlackHole-Simulation/README.md

 The resulting radius `r` and angle `θ` are then used as the `(u, v)` coordinates to sample the correct color from the disk texture.

+### A Note on the Physics Approximation

+It is worth noting that the formula used in this project, which results in an effective force proportional to $1/r^3$, is one of several ways to approximate the geodesic equation for photons.

+Another excellent and insightful approach is detailed in the project **[Starless](https://rantonels.github.io/starless/)** by Randel S. Nelson.
+That simulation cleverly constructs a different pseudo-Newtonian force, proportional to $1/r^5$, which is specifically designed to produce the correct relativistic orbits when integrated.

+Both methods are powerful approximations that achieve a visually accurate simulation of gravitational lensing, demonstrating that different mathematical paths can lead to the same physical phenomenon.

 ---

 ## Implementations